 Mr Worner is a former lawyer with more than 20 years experience in the mining and energy sector having worked with a number of ASX companies as a Company Secretary and Director.
 Mr Worner has a strong understanding of the ASX Listing Rules, the Corporations Act, IPO's, and Capital Raisings.
 Mr Worner has overseen the completion of multiple asset acquisitions and divestments across the globe, including the USA, and maintains strong connections with regulatory bodies, governments and capital markets.

-Mr Worner is a Director of Talon Energy Limited (ASX: TPO), and public unlisted companies D3 Energy Limited and Patriot Lithium Limited.
+Mr Worner is a Director of Talon Energy Limited (ASX: TPD) (appointed from 4 December 2017 to present), and public unlisted companies D3 Energy Limited and Patriot Lithium Limited.